 The two syllables of the name “Roka” came from Romania and Kanata (former name of Canada).
 In the beginning, in 2012, this project was the result of collaboration between an immigrant agronomist from Romania, Dragos Iuroaia, and his Canadian partner.
 A year later, the Romanian remained the sole owner of Domaines Roka, following the departure of his former partner from Vancouver.

 Coming from a family of agronomists (his father is the director of the famous Cotnari vineyard), Dragos Iuroaia was educated at the Faculty of Agronomy of lasi, a big city in the north of Romania.
-After immigrating to Quebec in 2005, he enriched his experience working on several farms and became a member of the Order of Agronomy in Quebec in 2014.
+After immigrating to Quebec in 2005, he enriched his experience working on several farms.

 From the beginning, Dragos Iuroaia decided that his orchard should produce organic apples.
 “I worked in various places and was amazed at the number of pesticides used in growing apples,” he said.
 “That’s why I decided to give people healthy apples without any chemicals.
 I knew it was hard to do because organic crops are extremely vulnerable to diseases and insects.
 It’s a constant struggle on a daily basis.
 I start the work in the winter and as soon as the weather allows, I trim the trees.
 In April, I provide treatments for specific diseases (such as scab) and I cover the apples with clay to protect them from insects.
 I put lime on the trunks and cover them with a double layer of cardboard that collects the insects’ eggs; in September I remove and burn them.”